loechel/praesentationen/plone-and-python-community.rst

 :data-x: r+0
 :data-y: r+1000

-So is Plone for me
+So Plone is for me

 .. note::

-    * The community has so much smarter persons like me
+    * The community has so many people smarter than me
-    * They share knowlegde
+    * They share their knowledge
     * They make me smile